skingswolf/adeptus-mechanicus/notes.md

 - The web page title PHP 7.4.3 - phpinfo() indicates that this is a PHPInfo file, which is often manually created to confirm that PHP has been successfully installed.

 - Use the -sC parameter to specify that Nmap scripts should be used to try and obtain more detailed information.
+  - This flag uses the default scripts, which are listed [here](https://nmap.org/nsedoc/categories/default.html).
 - The -sV parameter instructs Nmap to perform a version scan.
+  - Service scan.
   - The version scan is underpinned by a comprehensive database of over 1,000 service signatures
 - -p- tells Nmap that we want to scan all 65,535 TCP ports.
 - -Pn ignores waiting for a ping back from the host and just search for services anyway.
+- --open only returns open ports.
+- -oG - output the greppable format to stdout
+  - `nmap -v -oG -`
+- -oA outputs all scan formats.
+  - This includes XML output, greppable output, and text output that may be useful to us later.
+It is essential to get in the habit of taking extensive notes and saving all console output early on.
+- --script=http-enum
+  - [http-enum script](https://nmap.org/nsedoc/scripts/http-enum.html) can be used to enumerate common web application directories

 - `locate scripts/citrix`
+  - List various available nmap scripts

+- `nmap -v -oG -`
+- `nmap -sV --open -oA nibbles_initial_scan <ip address>`
+  - nibbles_initial_scan is the name of the output file.

+- Ideas
+  - `nc -nv 10.129.42.190 80`
+  - `nmap -sC -p 22,80 -oA nibbles_script_scan 10.129.42.190`
+  - `nmap -sV --script=http-enum -oA nibbles_nmap_http_enum 10.129.42.190`

 - We could use [this](https://raw.githubusercontent.com/cyberstruggle/DeltaGroup/master/CVE-2019-19781/CVE-2019-19781.nse) Nmap script to audit for the severe Citrix NetScaler vulnerability ([CVE-2019–19781](https://www.rapid7.com/blog/post/2020/01/17/active-exploitation-of-citrix-netscaler-cve-2019-19781-what-you-need-to-know/)), while Nmap also has other scripts to audit a Citrix installation.
 - `nmap --script <script name> -p<port> <host>`